Flexity Outlook (Toronto): Since 2020

 In January 2020, the TTC planned to reduce streetcar frequency by 25 percent because the Flexity Outlook streetcars can carry more passengers than the older vehicles.
 Thus, a route that used to operate with a frequency of 5 minutes with older streetcars would operate with a frequency of 6 minutes and 15 seconds with Flexity Outlook streetcars.
 To compensate for the lower frequency, there would be less crowding on the longer Flexity Outlook cars, and running fewer streetcars was projected to save the TTC $45 million per year in labour costs.

 By January 2020, after the retirement of the older CLRV and ALRV fleet, there were insufficient streetcars to service all streetcar routes for the foreseeable future, and the continued use of replacement buses was required.
 On routes that did use streetcars, buses may have supplemented streetcars during busy periods.
 In May 2021, 60 additional Flexity Outlook streetcars were ordered to satisfy growth in ridership to 2026, as well as to serve potential new or extended lines.

-As of 18 February 2024, 4 out of 60 additional Flexity streetcars have been delivered.
+On February 18, 2024, the first four out of 60 additional Flexity streetcars were delivered.
+On December 16, 2025, the last of the 60-vehicle order went into service.